malcommac/SwiftMsgPack/README.md

 ## Requirements

-Current version is compatible with:
+Current version is compatible **only with 64-BIT architectures** with:

 * Swift 3.0+
-* iOS 8.0 or later
+* iOS 9.0 or later
 * tvOS 9.0 or later
-* macOS 10.9 or later
+* macOS 10.10 or later
 * Linux compatible environments

 <a name="credits" />